-The Apollo Theatre is built across three levels, the Stalls, Dress Circle and Upper Circle.
-With a capacity of 775, the Apollo Theatre used to have a Balcony, which collapsed in 2013 during a performance of The Curious Incident of the Dog in the Night-Time.
-Since then, the auditorium has been fully renovated and secured.
-A Grade II listed building, the exterior of the Apollo is in a Renaissance design, with an exquisite interior to match.
+The Apollo Theatre is built across three levels, the Stalls, Dress Circle and Grand Circle.
+With a seating capacity of 658, the Apollo Theatre is one of the West End’s more intimate theatre, offering a range of great views throughout the auditorium.
+A Grade II listed building, the exterior of the Apollo Theatre is designed in a Renaissance style, with an exquisite interior to match.

-The Dress Circle is a few steps up from the main foyer, and provides excellent views of the stage.
-Prices vary in the Dress Circle, although many are priced similarly to the Stalls, due to the all-round good views of the stage.
-Rows curve round the stage, with seats at the ends of rows facing side-on to the stage.
-This does not affect the view at all, and these seats can often be bought at a discounted price.
-If a show is particularly choreography-heavy, the Dress Circle is the best place to sit, as you will be able to see everything on a much wider scale.
-Cheaper seats can sometimes be found in the back rows of the Dress Circle, but it may be worth buying similarly priced seats in the front of the Upper Circle for a better view.
+The Dress Circle is located a few steps up from the theatre foyer, and provides excellent views of the stage.
+Prices vary throughout this section, although central seats are priced similarly to the Stalls, due to the excellent views and limited restrictions.
+Rows curve around the stage, with seats at the ends of rows facing side-on to the stage.
+This barely affects the view, although tickets are heavily discounted.
+It is often worth purchasing these seats, as the side-view does not cut off much of the stage.
+If a large-scale musical comes to the theatre, the Dress Circle is the best seating option, as it allows for more panoramic views.
+Cheaper seats are situated in the back rows of the section, but it may be worth buying similarly priced seats in the front of the Grand Circle for a better view.

 Share Your Seating Tips

-When you visited the Apollo Theatre where did you sit?
+Where did you sit when you visited the Apollo Theatre?
 Was it an expensive seat with a great view, or a bargain seat with a restricted view that you wouldn’t wish on your worst enemy?
 Or maybe you got lucky with a cheap seat and a brilliant view!
 Please add your comments below and share your Apollo Theatre seating tips.